Winton M. Blount: U.S. Senate campaign, 1972

 Blount faced in the general election the long-term incumbent Democrat, John Sparkman, who had been the 1952 Democratic candidate for vice president against Richard M. Nixon.
-From May 1972 to November 1972, future U.S. President George W. Bush transferred from the Texas Air National Guard to serve as the political director in Blount's campaign.
+From May 1972 to November 1972, George W. Bush transferred from the Texas Air National Guard to serve as the political director in Blount's campaign.

 The final results were Sparkman 654,491 (65.3 percent) to Blount's 347,523 (34.7 percent).
 Blount carried only traditionally Republican Winston and Houston counties and lost his home county of Montgomery.